CZ-NIC/respdiff/contrib/docker/README.rst

 ``knot-resolver`` container
 ---------------------------

-The ``knot-resolver`` container is not available, as it's supposed to be re-build often, for every commmit.
+The ``knot-resolver`` container is not available from the registry, as it's supposed to be re-build often, for every commmit.
 Only the base build environment ``knot-resolver-buildenv`` is available from the registry.

 To build the container locally, with the desired git version: